abdo643-HULK/IOS-Pokedex/README.md

-# Pokedex - SEI Project
+# Pokedex - ADI Project

 ## Description

-This App is a project for the SEI lecture.
+This App is a project for the ADI lecture.
 The App is a small pokedex.
 It shows the pokemon in order and can also show some of the details.
 The project doesn't show all details of a pokemon because it needs more time.

 ## Screenshots